abhishek-kumar-code/Redfish_Public/Specification.md

 ### Composition Requests

-A service that implements the CompositionService (as defiend by the CompositionService schema) shall support one or more of the following types of composition requests:
+A service that implements the CompositionService (as defined by the CompositionService schema) shall support one or more of the following types of composition requests:
 * [Specific Composition](#specific-composition)

 A service that supports removing a composed resource shall support the DELETE method on the composed resource.